jacobmask/Stock-Predictions/README.md

 ### Cloning our Git repository
 1. Make a directory on the linux server you are using from the command line(terminal): `mkdir application`
 2. Get into that directory: `cd application`
-3. Clone our repository: `gh repo clone jacobmask/Stock-Predictions`
+3. Clone our repository: `git clone https://github.com/jacobmask/Stock-Predictions.git`
-4. Get into that repository: `cd 4620-predicting-stock-prices` You now have our project repository on your linux box.
+4. Get into that repository: `cd Stock-Predictions` You now have our project repository on your linux box.

 ### Setup our project(Easy Way)